Emppuzz/Snake_game/README.md

-There you can found snake game which has been done with Java.
+Here you can found snake game which has been done with Java.